nest/nest-simulator/coding_guidelines_c++.md

     apt-get install cppcheck

-Ubuntu before does not provide a package for 1.69.
-Please use the instructions to build from scratch.
+Earlier versions of Ubuntu do not provide a package for cppcheck 1.69.
+Please follow the instructions to build cppcheck from scratch.

 OS X: